 Easy DIY Movie Screen Instructions

-The absolute easiest way to build an outdoor movie screen is to stretch a rope between two trees.
+The easiest way to build an outdoor movie screen is to stretch a rope between two trees.
 Attach hooks to the trees and tie one end of the rope to each.
 Make sure it’s taut.
 Next, throw a white or light-colored sheet or drop cloth over the rope.
-Secure at the top with clothespins and at the bottom with weights or stakes.
-Now all you need is a movie projector, HDMI cable, DVD player or streaming device, and a sound system.
+Secure it at the top with clothespins and at the bottom with weights or stakes.
+Now all you need is a movie projector, HDMI cable, DVD player or streaming device (like an Amazon Fire stick), and a sound system.
 A Bluetooth speaker is great for outdoor use.
+Some projectors even come with wi-fi streaming built in.

 Freestanding Outdoor Movie Screen Instructions

 If your family movie night calls for a sturdier solution, build a freestanding frame for your outdoor movie theater.
-The best way to make a frame is either with wood or PVC pipe.
-This project doesn’t require specialized lumber, so you can use boards that you have lying around your shop or garage, or buy inexpensive 2x4s at the hardware store.
+The best way to make a frame is either with wood 2x4s or PVC pipes.
+This project doesn’t require specialized lumber, so you can use boards that you have hanging around your shop or garage, or buy inexpensive 2x4s at the hardware store.

 - Pro tip: Using PVC lets you take the frame apart for easier transport and storage.